Irinotecan is also known as Campto®. It is used to treat colon and rectal cancer.

 If you are very anaemic, you may need a drip to give you extra red blood cells.
 This is called a blood transfusion.

-This treatment may cause severe diarrhoea.
-Your doctor or nurse will give you different advice depending on when the diarrhoea starts.
+This treatment may cause diarrhoea.
+Diarrhoea means passing more stools (poo) than is usual for you, or having watery or loose stools.
+Your hospital team will give you advice depending on when the diarrhoea starts.

 Diarrhoea that starts less than 24 hours after your treatment

-If you have diarrhoea less than 24 hours after your treatment, contact the hospital straight away.
-You will need treatment.
-There is more information about this in the section on irinotecan reactions (acute cholinergic syndrome) above.
+If you have diarrhoea or an increase in stoma activity less than 24 hours after your treatment, contact the hospital straight away.
+You will need more treatment.
+There is more information about this in the section on irinotecan reaction (acute cholinergic syndrome).

 Diarrhoea that starts 24 hours or more after your treatment

-Your doctor or nurse will give you anti-diarrhoea drugs to take at home.
-If you have diarrhoea that starts 24 hours or more after your treatment, it is important to follow the advice you have been given by your doctor or nurse:
+Your hospital team will give you anti-diarrhoea drugs to take at home.
+It is important to follow the advice they give you about taking the drugs.
+If you have diarrhoea or an increase in stoma activity that starts 24 hours or more after your treatment, you should:

-- the anti-diarrhoea drugs do not start to work within 24 hours
+- the anti-diarrhoea drugs have not worked within 24 hours

 - your temperature is over 37.5°C (99.5°F)